Dua241/CC_110073_Summer_2022/Project/Phase3/Readme.md

 ## Sample Language Used
 We decided to Select C language for the purpose of generating tokens translates a program written in C programming language into python.
 But we used chocopy is a restricted subset of Python 3, which can easily be compiled to a target.
 ChocoPy programs can be executed directly in a Python (3.6+) interpreter.
-ChocoPy programs can also be edited using standard Python syntax highlighting.
+ChocoPy programs can also be edited usinginput: standard Python syntax highlighting.
 ChocoPy uses Python 3.6 type annotations to enforce static type checking.
 The type system supports nominal subtyping.
 The language is fully specified using formal grammar, typing rules, and operational semantics.
 ## Lexical Specification:
 ### Line structure: